huak95/JUTI/README.md

 - ✅   Auto-generate bounding box
 - ✅   Easy to customize new datasets
 - ✅   RoboFlow Support
-- ❌   Accurately object locolization
+- ✅   Accurately object locolization
 - ❌   Automate multi-class images

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!--Request Feature-->
-## Request Feature
+## JUTI v 2.0 Feature
 ### [DETR](https://github.com/facebookresearch/detr) Image Segmentation
 To accurately locolize objects.
 By using pre-trained on common object to segment backgroud into diffrence mask class (floor, tree, sky, house).
 Then create a bounding box in a correct mask (eg. cctv object in house mask, shrine on floor mask)